claabs/csgostatsgg-scraper/Readme.md

 A consumable Node package to (heavy-handedly) scrape data from csgostats.gg.
 Due to csgostats.gg not having an API, and being mostly protected by Cloudflare, the best approach is to spin up a headless browser to load the page and scrape it.
-[SecretAgent](https://secretagent.dev/) is used to bypass Cloudflare and manage the DOM scraping.
+[Ulixee Hero](https://ulixee.org/docs/hero) is used to bypass Cloudflare and manage the DOM scraping.

 ## Progress